simolus3/zap/README.md

 ## todos

-- Stores
-- Context
-- Advanced templates for lists and async operations
-- Documentation
-- Support for SCSS/Sass
+- Support for transitions and animations
+- Server-side rendering and hydration
 - ...

 Contributions are welcome!